lmaccherone/node-localstorage/README.md

 ## Changelog ##

+* 0.5.0 - 2015-02-02 - Added JSONStorage class which allows you set and get native JSON
 * 0.4.1 - 2015-02-02 - More robust publishing/tagging (like Lumenize)
 * 0.4.0 - 2015-02-02 - Uses more efficient fs.statSync to set initial size (thanks, sudheer594)
 * 0.3.6 - 2014-12-24 - Allows usage without `new`